origami envelopes

 Step 11

-Crease along the dotted lines, using the existing folds as references.
+Fold along the dotted lines, using the existing creases as guides.

 ✉️ Folding tip: This is the most tricky fold of this model.
 However, you can make it very easily before unfolding the model during the previous step.
 Just turn the model and create a light precrease with a mountain fold at the level of the valley fold shown in step 11.
 You can then unfold the model as shown in step 10 and create your valley fold by reversing the mountain fold you just created.
 Crease well, and here are your perfect folds for step 11.
 Let me know in the comments if you’d like a video about this tip!